rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 ## Using Variables

 You can define variables that will be passed to stacks when config sets are deployed.
-Variables can be defined at the top-level of the organization configuration, and under organizational units and accounts.
+Variables can be defined at the top-level of the organization configuration and under organizational units and accounts.

 Organizational units inherit and can override variables from the top-level, and accounts, in turn, inherit and can override variables from the organizational unit they belong to.